audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 }
 ```

-This endpoint deletes a specific library.
+This endpoint deletes a library.

 ### HTTP Request